beshu-tech/readonlyrest-docs/details/impersonation.md

 When you call Elasticsearch directly or through ROR Kibana, ROR ACL is defined by Settings (we can assume they are Main Settings).
 The Test Settings define another ACL, that is taken into consideration by ROR ES only when a proper impersonation header is passed.
 The header is managed by ROR internally.
 The Test Settings are active only for a strictly defined amount of time (by default it's *30 minutes*, but the admin can change it before applying Test Settings).
 After the time has expired, they are automatically invalidated (for security reasons).
 Obviously, the admin is allowed to invalidate the configured Test Settings in any time.
 There is no way to have more than one Test Settings configured at time.

-Detailed instructions on how to define Test Settings can be found [here](../examples/impersonation/test-settings-ui.md).
+ROR Kibana plugin provides dedicated UI to easily manage Test Settings.
+The [detailed instruction](../examples/impersonation/test-settings-ui.md) describes how to do that.

+---

-Copying Main Settings as Test Settings is not enough.
+But copying Main Settings as Test Settings is not enough.
 We also have to instruct ROR which users can be considered as impersonators (the ones, who are allowed to impersonate other users).
 The list of allowed impersonators and users they can impersonate are defined in the `impersonation` section in ROR Settings:

 ```yaml
 readonlyrest: